namugach/dockit/docs/en/MANUAL.md

 ```bash
 dockit base add <image>
 ```
-- Adds a new base image to the list
+- Adds a new base image to the list.
 - Examples:
   ```bash
   dockit base add golang:1.21